 In summarizing a decision of a case to assert the rights of a surviving unmarried partner, a Riverside Probate Court Judge began by referring to Erle Stanley Gardner, the author of the Perry Mason series.
 He started the title of all his books with “The Case of the …….”
 The Judge said he would call the case before him “The Case of the Great Procrastinator.”

-During trial for this case, Riverside estate planning attorney, Dennis M. Sandoval, called numerous witnesses on behalf of his unmarried client to testify that her long–term boyfriend had promised on numerous occasions to marry her.
+During trial for this case, Southern California estate planning attorney, Dennis M. Sandoval, called numerous witnesses on behalf of his unmarried client to testify that her long–term boyfriend had promised on numerous occasions to marry her.
 The witnesses testified that the deceased partner wanted his partner to receive his pension and other property.
 Unfortunately, the deceased partner never finalized his divorce, never named his partner as beneficiary of his retirement plans, never added her to title of his assets and never completed an estate plan.

 Despite the testimony that the deceased partner wanted to benefit his surviving partner at death, the Judge held that she would receive nothing from her boyfriend’s intestate estate and his children and ex-wife, all of whom he had no good relationship with, would receive it all.
 How could this happen?